takoikatakotako/en.swiswiswift.com/content/post/2020-02-20/index.md

 +++
-title =  "SwiftUIでSwiftUIでサイドメニュー（ハンバーガーメニュー）を表示する"
-url = "2020-02-20"
-date = "2020-02-20"
-description = "SwiftUIでSwiftUIでサイドメニュー（ハンバーガーメニュー）を表示する"
-tags = [
+title =  "Display the side menu (hamburger menu) in SwiftUI with SwiftUI." url = "2020-02-20" date = "2020-02-20" description = "Display the side menu (hamburger menu) in SwiftUI with SwiftUI." tags = [
     "Swift"
 ]